 We are looking for complex stories, poems, and essays.
 Our focus is literary work.
 We love unexpected poetic language and a bit of magic realism.
-We are seeking work that features well-rounded characters.
+We are seeking work that features well-rounded female characters.
 We welcome all authors and their words with one caveat — if you can sum up your female characters in one line (or worse yet: one word), our publication is probably not for you.

-For quarterly publications, we are looking for work that is 2000 words or less.
+For quarterly publications, we are looking for work that is 1500 words or less.
 There is no minimum word count.

 For MoonBites, we are looking for poetry or prose that is 300 words or less.